ETV Bharat / health

 The air in most Indian cities has been laden with pollutants for weeks due to stubble burning and festivals.
 The AQI has reached 'severe', mostly in the North of India.

-While the country debates whether it is a day or two of high pollution crackers that filled the skies even after the ban or is it India's everyday lifestyle which doesn't adhere to pollution norms that makes the Air 'unbreathable', experts insist measures need to be taken to reduce at the individual level to reduce the impact of pollution on the human body.
+While the country debates whether it is a day or two of high pollution crackers that filled the skies even after the ban or is it India's everyday lifestyle which doesn't adhere to pollution norms that makes the Air 'unbreathable', experts insist measures need to be taken at the individual level to reduce the impact of pollution on the human body.

 How does air pollution impact the human body?